brownsys/Sesame/sesame/lints/README.md

-# Alohomora's linting library
+# Sesame's linting library

-This contains all the `dylints` Alohomora requires to ensure that application code is safe and respects various assumptions Alohomora makes.
+This contains all the `dylints` Sesame requires to ensure that application code is safe and respects various assumptions Sesame makes.

 ## Dependencies
 Developers must manually install and `cargo-dylint` `rust-link` in order to use lints.